narcatix/pa-editor-tutorial/videos/script.md

 Deletion of parallax object is done by selecting the object and using the deletion shortcut.
 Unfortunately, this is the only way to delete parallax objects at the moment.

-Parallax objects have some Events associated with them thta will be covered in a separate video in the series.
+Parallax objects have some Events associated with them that will be covered in a separate video in the series.

 ## §12 🎚 Miscellaneous Tools & Settings
 [[SCREENSHOT]]